hetvit27/hetvitrivedi/_pages/notes.md

 Primitive Notes
 The primitive data types in Java are: boolean, byte, char, short, int, long, float, and double.
 For each primitive data type, Java provides a wrapper class that allows the data to be represented as objects.
 The corresponding wrapper classes are: Boolean, Byte, Character, Short, Integer, Long, Float, and Double.
-The output is key to formatting and combining data
+The output is key to formatting and combining data Wrapper Classes are non-primitive data type that do not require declaration.
+Collegeboard provides the example of String -- they are capitalized unlike primitives

 # Unit Two: Using Objects
 Goal: Explore reference data in order to represent real-world objects in a digital world and discover methods to initiate more complex operations